 Member of National Child Traumatic Stress Network

-- The current budget for Wendt Center for Loss and Healing is: $1 million to $3 million
+- The current budget for Wendt Center for Loss and Healing is: $3 million or higher

 - $500k to $1 million